 It is very important to provide your bearded dragon with a shallow dish of fresh, clean water every day.

-You may need to change the water several times a day because it will get dirty.
+You may need to change the water several times daily because it will get dirty.

 The strain to defecate will then cause a bearded dragon to suffer a cloacal prolapse because of the constant pressure on the cloaca.

 Further Reading: How to tell if your bearded dragon is impacted.